VoronDesign/VoronUsers/printer_mods/Gizzle/ender-3_(pro)_switchwire/README.md

   - Most of the parts are used from a stock Ender 3 (Pro) which leads to a cheap entry into the world of Voron
   - It differs a little bit from the og Switchwire, like at the motor mounts of the X- and Z-axis.
 There is no explizit tightening mechanism!
-  - You'll need to drill the Y-carriage for the mounting holes of the rail, Y-endstop and chain mount
+  - You'll need to drill the Y-carriage for the mounting holes of the rail, Y-endstop and chain mount.
+You can get the positioning for the Ender 3 from the CAD model.
+    For the Pro version, the positioning of the belt holder and the rail in Y direction are the same.
+Regarding the X direction, the mounting holes for the rail and the belt holder are logically moved 10mm to the right.
+The belt holder uses in the Pro version also one mounting hole of one of the wheels!
+If you need help, feel free to ask.
   - The X-movement is slightly limited because of the rails
   - You'll need to move the Y extrusion 20mm forward to get the full 235mm movement of the Y-Axis.
 You can use one of the existing holes in the Y-extrusion and add one hammernut